ModanwalPriti06/Teacher-Forum-Backend-JWT-Cookies/README.md

 ---
 # JWT
 - JWT (JSON Web Token) is a secure and compact way to transmit information between parties as a JSON object.
 It is commonly used for authentication and authorization in web applications.
+- JWT is stateless, meaning the server doesn’t store sessions, making it scalable and efficient!

 ## How JWT Works?
 - User Logs In – The user provides credentials (e.g., email & password).